stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 * Immediately

 **11. You are a solutions architect working for a biotech company who is pioneering research in immunotherapy.
 They have developed a new cancer treatment that may be able to cure up to 94% of cancers.
 They store their research data on S3, however recently an intern accidentally deleted some critical files.
 You've been asked to prevent this from happening in the future.
 What options below can prevent this?**
-* Enable S3 versioning on the bucket & enable Enable Multifactor Authentication (MFA) on the bucket
+* Enable S3 versioning on the bucket & enable Multifactor Authentication (MFA) on the bucket

 **12. You run an automobile reselling company that has a popular online store on AWS.
 The application sits behind an Auto Scaling group and requires new instances of the Auto Scaling group to identify their public and private IP addresses.
 How can you achieve this?**
 * Using a Curl or Get Command to get the latest meta-data from http://169.254.169.254/latest/meta-data/